• LANGUAGE

 3.BITE IRREGULARITIES

 Missing one or more teeth can cause bite irregularities that impact the health of your remaining teeth, your gums, your head and neck, your jaw muscles and your jaw joint (temporomandibular joint).
 The manner in which the chewing surfaces of your teeth come together determines occlusion (your bite).
 Missing teeth can lead to shifting of the teeth, which can drastically impact how your teeth come together when you bite.
+An improper bite (malocclusion) can lead to a variety of problems, including things like headaches, muscle pain, unnatural wearing of the teeth, tooth loss, sensitivity and even TMJD.
+Orthodontics can help to correct malocclusion, but it can be an expensive and lengthy treatment process.

 4.DIFFICULTY CHEWING

 We rely on our teeth for the tearing and gnashing of the food we eat.
 Depending of the location of your missing tooth/teeth, you may experience difficulty eating some of your favorite everyday foods.
 Missing front teeth can be particularly problematic as we use them to break off bites of food.
 The back teeth play a major role in grinding up meat and other foods.
 Missing molars therefore affect the manner in which we chew everything.
 And failure to chew adequately can impact digestion, resulting in problems like acid reflux.
+This sort of nuisance is completely avoidable by replacing missing teeth.

 5.FACIAL AESTHETICS